-Seasonal forecasting of population dynamics that provides actionable decision support can reduce uncertainty and manage business risks in wild capture fisheries and aquaculture (Hobday et al. 2016).
-However, reliable indicators that tie forecasts to population dynamics must be identified to take advantage of these gains.
-Unfortunately, several barriers exist in using operational forecasting in ecology and resource management.
-These can be categorized by data limitation, probabilistic limitations, model limitations, and social limitations (Dietze et al. 2018).
-The ability to move past these challenges and provide and assess the skill of seasonal-scale forecasts of population dynamics is key to adaptive management in the age of climate change (Walters and Hilborn 1978; Brodie et al. 2023).

 Ocean shrimp (sometimes referred to as “pink shrimp”, Pandalus jordani) are a relatively short-lived species (~3 years) and the target of the fifth-highest revenue fishery in the California Current (Free et al. 2023).
+The fishery occurs across all three West Coast states (Washington, Oregon, California).
 The short lifespan leads to inherently variable population dynamics and productivity, and environmental drivers in this highly dynamic upwelling system magnify the intrinsic population fluctuations (Rouyer et al. 2012).
 For example, previous work has illustrated ties between ocean shrimp distribution and recruitment with the timing and magnitude of upwelling in the region (Hannah 2011).
-In addition, several reports (e.g., Hannah 2011; Hannah and Jones 2014a, 2016; Groth and Hannah 2018; Groth 2022) have summarized the variability in growth, recruitment, and their relationship to density-dependent and density-independent (i.e., environmental) factors.
-Given that the California Current ecosystem is experiencing both long-term warming and more frequent marine heat waves (Barkhordarian et al. 2022), further improving pre-season forecasting skill of the ocean shrimp stock would be valuable.
+In addition, several reports (e.g., Hannah 2011; Hannah and Jones 2014a, 2016; Groth and Hannah 2018; Groth 2022) have summarized the variability in growth, recruitment, and their relationship to density-dependent and -independent (i.e., environmental) factors.
+Further improving understanding of the dynamics of the ocean shrimp stock would be valuable, given that the California Current ecosystem is experiencing both long-term warming and more frequent marine heat waves (Barkhordarian et al. 2022).

 For at least two decades, managers and participants in the ocean shrimp fishery in Oregon, where the fishery is centered, have been faced with the challenge to maximize revenue and yield each year and avoid growth overfishing given a highly dynamic population.
 Gallagher et al. (2004) found that to maximize revenue per recruit, season openings should be delayed under high fishing mortality rates to allow shrimp to grow to larger more profitable sizes, but not under low fishing mortality rates, even though the current early opening date maximized yield-per-recruit across all fishing mortality rates.
 Since 2004, the Oregon Department of Fish and Wildlife (ODFW), the agency responsible for providing scientific support for management decision-making, has pursued several lines of research to better understand shrimp population dynamics as part of becoming the first Marine Stewardship Council (MSC) certified shrimp fishery, in 2007.
-Managers also conduct a Virtual Population Analysis (VPA) annually, allowing estimation of recruitment following a cohort’s third year being available to the fishery (Hilborn and Walters 1992; Hannah and Jones 2014b).
-Despite these efforts, defining an optimal fishery opening date remains a key question for managers, and the industry often elects to delay the start of the April – October fishing season for several weeks in years when age-one shrimp are expected to be abundant and small (i.e., to avoid growth overfishing).
+Scientists also conduct a Virtual Population Analysis (VPA) annually, allowing estimation of recruitment following a cohort’s third year being available to the fishery (Hilborn and Walters 1992; Hannah and Jones 2014b).
+Despite these efforts, defining an optimal fishery opening date remains a key question for managers, and the industry often elects to delay the start of the April – October fishing season for several weeks in years when age-one shrimp are expected to be abundant and small to avoid growth overfishing.
 Finally, because ocean shrimp are short-lived and fast-growing, length-frequency analysis is a reasonable approach to understand variability and drivers of somatic growth, unlike many other crustacean species (Chang et al. 2012).